MiHarsh/webevaluator/README.md

 * Allow users to access your service even if they refuse to allow the use of certain cookies
 * Make it as easy for users to withdraw their consent as it was for them to give their consent in the first place

-We would be implementing the cookie checker agent in the following manner:
+We implemented the cookie checker agent in the following manner:
 * Firstly, a list of every cookie along with all its details like domain, expiry date, secure or insure etc. would be created.
 * The above-found cookies would be classified into various different types based on their categories like:
     * Advertisement